smartems/smartems/packages/smartems-toolkit/README.md

 ```

 ### Can I adjust TSLint configuration to suit my needs?
-grafana-toolkit comes with [default config for TSLint](https://github.com/smartems/smartems/blob/master/packages/grafana-toolkit/src/config/tslint.plugin.json).
+smartems-toolkit comes with [default config for TSLint](https://github.com/smartems/smartems/blob/master/packages/smartems-toolkit/src/config/tslint.plugin.json).
 For now, there is now way to customise TSLint config.

-### How is Prettier integrated into grafana-toolkit workflow?
+### How is Prettier integrated into smartems-toolkit workflow?
-When building plugin with [`grafana-toolkit plugin:build`](#building-plugin) task, grafana-toolkit performs Prettier check.
+When building plugin with [`smartems-toolkit plugin:build`](#building-plugin) task, smartems-toolkit performs Prettier check.
 If the check detects any Prettier issues, the build will not pass.
-To avoid such situation we suggest developing plugin with [`grafana-toolkit plugin:dev --watch`](#developing-plugin) task running.
+To avoid such situation we suggest developing plugin with [`smartems-toolkit plugin:dev --watch`](#developing-plugin) task running.
 This task tries to fix Prettier issues automatically.

 ### My editor does not respect Prettier config, what should I do?
 In order for your editor to pick up our Prettier config you need to create `.prettierrc.js` file in the root directory of your plugin with following content: